 Despite their bad reputation, brown hyenas are social mammals that live in tight-knit clans.
 Members will even help suckle each other's young.
 Like other carnivores and large scavengers, brown hyenas suffer from shrinking habitats and conflict with humans.
 Finding a way to live peacefully on land outside of parks may be the only way the fewer than 1,700 brown hyenas in South Africa can survive.

+This relates to our urban mammals research.
 We had several urban foxes radio-collared to monitor their movements.
 Someone told us that one of them, Cedric, had developed a limp.
 We decided to check that he was okay, and waited at a school gate in a busy area where we knew he was most evenings.